geocryology/globsim/docs/source/Operation.rst

 ``overwrite``                     Either ``true`` or ``false``.
 Whether or not to overwrite the ``output_file`` if it exists.
 ``time_step``                     The desired output time step in hours ``kernels``                       Which processing kernels should be used.
 Missing or misspelled kernels will be ignored by globsim.
+``scf``                           (optional) snow correction factor, a positive real number used to manually scale the precipitation for all sites.
 =========================         ===============

 Example Parameter File